 Because the radio stations were still suffering from the consequences of the pandemic, however, the Federal Council has now again released funds for the conversion to DABplus, wrote Bakom.
 In 2023 and 2024, the federal government will therefore again pay subsidies of 30 percent to private radio stations without entitlement to a fee share.

-In 2023, they will receive 30 percent of the broadcasting costs, and in 2024, according to a preliminary estimate, it should still be 20 percent.
+In 2023, they will receive 30 percent of the distribution costs, and in 2024, according to a preliminary estimate, it will still be 20 percent.
 However, this is a figure without guarantee, Bakom stated.
 Applications for funding for 2023 are expected to be available from December.

 At the end of 2024, the start-up funding for broadcasting via DABplus will definitely expire.
 The radio industry decided at the end of August 2021 to stop broadcasting its programs via FM frequencies on the last day of 2024.
 At the same time, the period of validity of the FM radio licenses will end. (sda.)